Mark Edwards has established the Washington University in St. Louis men's basketball team as a perennial national power.

 As Washington U.’s head coach, Edwards was named the 1986-87 NCAA Division III South Region Coach of the Year.
 In the summer of 1993, Edwards served as an assistant coach for the North squad at the U.S. Olympic Festival in San Antonio.
 The North team, coached by Providence University’s Pete Gillen, captured the gold medal.

-As a player, the Peoria, Ill., native lettered four years in basketball at Washington University and was the team’s MVP and captain his senior year.
+As a player, the Peoria, Ill., native lettered four years in basketball and track and field at Washington University and was the team’s MVP and captain his senior year.
 Edwards held the school record for most rebounds in a game until the 1999-2000 season, and is 11th in career rebounding with 568.

 He and his wife, Mary, have two children, Kari and Todd, and four grandchildren, Kelby, Kendon, Kevin and Makayla.